cseanburns/semantic_web_development/src/3e1-flexbox-basics.md

 ### Mixed Columns

 In the following example, I add an additional row that isn't a flex container.
-The result is a top row that contains two columns and an additional single colum row.
+The result is a top row that contains two columns and an additional single column row.
 I make several other changes to augment the look of the page.
 These include: